GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 resources available to them.
 These controls and tools are generally available today, but their full benefit will only be realized after adoption by buyers and sellers.
-In addition, Chrome continues to work on a variety of infrastructure improvements to auction speed (e.g. <a href="http://crrev.com/1190815">crrev.com/1190815</a>, <a href="http://crrev.com/1199839">crrev.com/1199839</a>, <a href="http://crrev.com/1201837">crrev.com/1201837</a>, <a
+In addition, Chrome continues to work on a variety of infrastructure improvements to auction speed (<a href="http://crrev.com/1190815">crrev.com/1190815</a>, <a href="http://crrev.com/1199839">crrev.com/1199839</a>, <a href="http://crrev.com/1201837">crrev.com/1201837</a>, <a